BiDAlab/mEBAL2/README.md

 ***
 # About

 mEBAL2 [1] is a new multimodal database for eyeblink detection and attention level estimation obtained from an e-learning environment, a new upgraded version from the well-known database [mEBAL](https://github.com/BiDAlab/mEBAL) [2].
-This database is the largest existing public eyeblink database, with 21,100 labeled image sequences (10,550 eyeblinks and 10,550 no-blink events) and students’ cognitive activity labels synchronized with all the eyeblink data from 180 different students, while conducting a number of e-learning tasks of varying difficulty or taking a real course on HTML initiation through the edX MOOC platform. **This information is avalible on this web [[Download Database](#instructions-for-downloading-mEBAL2)].**
+This database is the largest existing public eyeblink database, with 21,100 labeled image sequences (10,550 eyeblinks and 10,550 no-blink events) and students’ cognitive activity labels from 180 different students, while conducting a number of e-learning tasks of varying difficulty or taking a real course on HTML initiation through the edX MOOC platform. **This information is avalible on this web [[Download Database](#instructions-for-downloading-mEBAL2)].**

 mEBAL2 was introduced in [arXiv technical report](https://arxiv.org/abs/2309.07880v1) and is currently under consideration at the “Pattern Recognition Letters”.